-For Fried Vancraen, Founder and CEO of Materialise, finding that Cinderalla fit was one of the main inspirations for venturing into the world of orthotics.
+For Fried Vancraen, Founder and CEO of Materialise found that Cinderalla fit was one of the main inspirations for venturing into the world of orthotics.
 He and his children endured the time-consuming process of measuring and changing insoles every year before Materialise Phits Suite was born.
 Now, they’re more than happy with orthotics that fit all occasions and styles and which, thanks to the durability of 3D printing, they know will stand the test of time.

 When asked to describe the difference between traditional orthotics and her custom-made phits, it was this durability that really stood out for marathon world record holder Paula Radcliffe:

 “Well, the biggest thing is the durability.
 They simply don't wear out!
 You can keep using them, you can run a lot of miles in them, and they basically don't show much damage at all.
 Only the top cover wears out, and these are easily replaced.
-The rest, it stays there the whole time.
+The rest stays there the whole time.
 I think it's more precise than the traditional orthotics because it's exactly the same each time it's created, and it is lighter.
-It doesn't deform with heat and get as soft as with the traditional ones.
+It doesn't deform with heat and gets as soft as the traditional ones.
 Sometimes with the older ones, if it was very warm, they would build up, or they would get a hole or deform a little bit. phits orthotics don't do that!"